iarroyof/describe_corpus/README.md

 For all dimensions, the Doc2vec model was trained with the Wikipedia corpus whose contents range up to 2012.
 The training was performed in such a way the vocabulary of the model considers 2e6 articles for the first training.
 Afterwards the model was re-trained with 1e6 additional articles (3.6e6 articles in total).

-# Work in progress
+## Work in progress

-It is pending add semantic similarity labeling, which is thought to be provided by using our semantic silarity annotation tool: https://github.com/iarroyof/define-semantic-annotation
+It is pending add semantic similarity labeling, which is thought to be provided by using our semantic similarity annotation tool: https://github.com/iarroyof/define-semantic-annotation (any contribution is welcome.)

 ## Remark.